evansimonross/Auracle-Bones/README.md

 # Auracle-Bones
-A simple puzzle RPG game.
+A simple number-puzzle turn-based RPG game.
+The player is an *auracle*, a practitioner of the ancient art of channeling the latent life energy in *bones* into a magical substane called *aura*.
+The player uses this aura to cast *spells* and to defeat enemies.

 ## How to Play
 Each round, a set of bones will appear under the "Bones" header.
 They will come in 2-6 randomized shapes.
 Each unique shape has an associated "aura" value.
 When you click a bone, its aura is depleted and added to your aura meter at the top left of your screen.
 Every time you harvest a bone, the enemy attacks as well.